cptanalatriste/luke-the-reacher/README.md

 ![The Reacher environment](https://github.com/cptanalatriste/luke-the-reacher/blob/master/img/environment.png?raw=true)

 The state is represented via a vector of 33 elements.
-The correspond to the position, rotation, velocity, and angular velocities of the double-jointed arm.
-The agent's actions are composed vectors of 4 real-valued elements between -1 and 1.
+They correspond to the position, rotation, velocity, and angular velocities of the double-jointed arm.
+The agent's actions are composed by vectors of 4 real-valued elements between -1 and 1.
 These values represent the torque to apply to its two joints.

-The agent is reward with +0.1 points every time step the arm is in contact with the target.
+The agent is rewarded with +0.1 points every time step the arm is in contact with the target.
 We consider our agent has mastered the task when he reaches an **average score of 30, over 100 episodes**.

 ## Getting Started
 Before running your agent, be sure to accomplish this first: